ohmrun/ohmrun_workspace/README.md

 ### Notes

-A dotenv should be located at $HOME/.config/stx.env containing the environment variable $STX_WORKSPACE_DIR.
+A dotenv should be set up by .envrc located at $HOME/.config/stx.env containing the environment variable $STX_WORKSPACE_DIR.